jsgersing/thru-the-grapevine/README.md

 # ThruTheGrapevine
-A personal project inspired by my Underdog Devs Labs experience
+A personal project inspired by my Underdog Devs Labs experience.
+And a special thanks to [Robert Sharp](https://github.com/BrokenShell) for his invaluable guidance.

 # Key Features